damiencarbery/quotes/quotes.md

 ---

 "There are no dumb questions.
-It’s just dumb not to ask." - Unknown
+It's just dumb not to ask." - Unknown

 ---